zbetulaltundal/drawInTheAir/README.md

 # drawInTheAir
-writing on the screen using a pencil made by python-opencv lib
+This script provides writing on the screen using a tool with blue color

+# Used Technology
+Python Programming Language

+# Used Frameworks
+Opencv library
+Numpy